567WebSystems/Weekly_Reports/prog_report2_567.md

 ## What we are going to do:

-We're still looking for some calendar API (ideally Googles Calendar API) so that we may use to get and post data to and from.
+We are going to use some calendar API (ideally Googles Calendar API) so that we may use to get and post data to and from.
-We are still delegating on what languages to use as well as what frameworks to use.
 We have decided on only using a backend framework while leaving the frontend all up to us.
-Also mentioned before, we are going to use HTML/CSS and JS for our front end and we are leaning towards NodeJS and Express for a light-weight unopinionated backend.
+Also mentioned before, we are leaning towards using HTML/CSS and JS for our frontend and NodeJS and Express for a light-weight unopinionated backend.
 We have also already received great feedback from the professor and will look to accommodate that feedback in our project.